ChloeLe/run_analysis.R/CodeBook.md

 ### Tidy

 A data.table named `tidy` is set with the following columns.
-All units are maintained from the original data set.
+All information is retrieved from the original data set.
 A file named tidy.txt is written from run_analysis.R.

 | Column                       | Original Name               |
 | ---------------------------- | --------------------------- |